-- · Libraries collections direct to people's doors. - Events and programs across a range of areas including: to support parenting, English education, study, Indigenous engagement, children's literacy, diversity and inclusion, digital literacy and mental health and wellbeing. - A range of services in response to COVID-19 restrictions including click and collect, home delivery, expanded access to digital collections, digital storytelling, online conversation classes and special interest groups as well as opportunities for social connection through outbound customer care calls. - Resources and support for CALD communities including English conversation classes, preparation for citizenship tests, more LOTE collections and culturally safe spaces. - Refreshed library spaces in Doveton and Endeavour Hills with better lounge and study options - · Outdoor events and programs, taking the library 'beyond our four walls'
+- An extensive library collection that provides our community with access to a wide range of physical and electronic items, fiction, non-fiction books, magazines, newspapers and audio supporting literacy, reading, learning, information and leisure. - Events and programs across a range of areas including: to support parenting, English education, study, Indigenous engagement, children's literacy, diversity and inclusion, social connection, digital literacy and mental health and wellbeing. - Resources and support for CALD communities including English conversation classes, preparation for citizenship tests, more LOTE collections and culturally safe spaces. - Digital and technology services including access to free Wi-Fi, public internet PCs and sessions to help the community use technology in their everyday lives - Outdoor events and programs - Delivering the library collections direct to housebound community members.